git/git.github.io/rev_news/drafts/edition-89.md

   discussed, the kind of things the reviewers are interested in, and how the development process works.
 See who are active and how the discussion goes.
-These social conventions, how our developers work with others, is just as important as, if not more than, technical details.
-MyFirstContribution document may also be a good place to start.
+These social conventions, how our developers work with others, are just as important as, if not more than, technical details.
+The "MyFirstContribution" document may also be a good place to start.